 Target pistol shooting is a fun and challenging sport for people of all ages.
 In New South Wales, before you can start pistol shooting you need to get a pistol licence.
-Below are the steps to getting your pistol licence and becoming a member of Parkes Pistol Club.
-If you already have a pistol licence, you only need to complete steps 3 & 4.
+Below are the steps to getting your Probationary Pistol Licence and becoming a member of Parkes Pistol Club.
+If you already have a Pistol Licence, you only need to complete steps 1 & 2.

 Getting Your Pistol Licence

 Become a member of the Parkes Pistol Club by downloading the below Membership Form and returning the completed form along with your membership Fee payment to the Club Treasurer.

 Treasurer: Aimee Egan 0408 283 633

 Join the NSW Sporting Shooters Association Australia (SSAA) using the SSAA Membership Portal.

 Parkes Pistol Club is affiliated with the SSAA and all club members are required to join the SSAA.